Chart Color Schemes

 Eagle Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Eagle Point's dwelling structure, as per the latest Census, consisted of 95.3% houses and 4.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Vic.'s dwelling structure was 90.9% houses and 9.2% other dwellings.
-Home ownership in Eagle Point stood at 57.8%, with the remaining dwellings either mortgaged (31.1%) or rented (11.2%).
-The median monthly mortgage repayment in Eagle Point was $1,456, higher than Non-Metro Vic.'s average of $1,300.
-The median weekly rent figure in Eagle Point was recorded at $310, compared to Non-Metro Vic.'s $268.
-Nationally, Eagle Point's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Eagle Point's dwelling structures, as per the latest Census, consisted of 95.3% houses and 4.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic.'s figures were 90.9% houses and 9.2% other dwellings.
+Home ownership in Eagle Point stood at 57.8%, with mortgaged dwellings at 31.1% and rented ones at 11.2%.
+The median monthly mortgage repayment was $1,456, higher than Non-Metro Vic.'s average of $1,300.
+Weekly rent in Eagle Point was recorded at $310, compared to Non-Metro Vic.'s $268.
+Nationally, Eagle Point's mortgage repayments were lower at $1,456 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing